yauj/Husky/README.md

 Whether to link buttons on the FOH mixer with the mute of the talkback channel in the IEM mixer.
 Only applicable for 2 mixer application.

+### selectLink

+If configured, will send MIDI note_on on select.
+Useful for shortcutting selecting channels in linked Ableton section.

+#### targetDestination

+Name of the target MIDI channel destination.

+#### midiChannel

+Channel to send to.

 ### luckyAutoMix

 These are default params for the auto-mixer.
 This is not required, as there have been default parameters that have been hard coded.
 Parameters include: